Sophia Peletier: Season 1

 Sophia is first introduced in the episode "Tell It to the Frogs", where it is revealed that Ed abuses Carol, slapping her across the face for not coming with him right away.
 Disgusted, Shane beats Ed to a pulp and threatens to kill him if he lays his hand on Carol, Sophia, or anyone else in the camp.
 In the next episode, "Vatos", Ed's injuries are revealed to have confined him to his tent, and so during dinner, he implores Sophia to stay with him and keep him company in an inappropriate, quasi-sexual manner.
 However, Carol stands up for her daughter and says that Sophia wants to join everyone else.
 Towards the end of the episode, a herd of walkers kills several people, including Ed and Amy (Emma Bell), before Shane and Rick Grimes (Andrew Lincoln) destroy them.

-In the episode "Wildfire", Rick decides to lead the group away from the current site and travel to the Center for Disease Control (CDC) because of its assumed security and to possibly find a cure for Jim (Andrew Rothenberg), a survivor who had been bitten when the camp was attacked.
+In the episode "Wildfire", Rick decides to lead the group away from the current site and travel to the Centers for Disease Control (CDC) because of its assumed security and to possibly find a cure for Jim (Andrew Rothenberg), a survivor who had been bitten when the camp was attacked.
 Morales announces that his family will be leaving the group to find family in Alabama.
 Sophia, who had befriended Eliza, is saddened by her leaving, so Eliza gives her her doll as a goodbye present.
 Sophia and Carol appear to have become more enthusiastic and open members of the group following Ed's death.
 They travel with the rest of the group to the CDC.

 In the first-season finale "TS-19", the sole remaining CDC worker, Dr. Edwin Jenner (Noah Emmerich), reluctantly agrees to let them all in.
 While there, Sophia and the others are briefly introduced to the many luxuries the CDC has to offer, such as delicious food, hot showers, and a recreation room full of games and toys she and Carl can play with.
 However, it is soon revealed that Jenner had locked them inside the CDC, which was going to self-destruct when a timer ran out.
 Sophia immediately begins to cry, and Carol pleads with Jenner to let them all go, saying that Sophia does not deserve to die in such a manner.
 Jenner finally lets them go with just minutes to spare.